mikeferrell/causalation_application/README.md

 # causalation_application
 Causalation is a project with several pieces, all of which can be run from this code base:

-- A website with homepage, blog, help page, about, contact, and a page for each of the following financial models
+- A website with homepage, blog, help page, about, contact, and a page for each of the following financial models:
      - Comparing correlations between keyword frequency in SEC filings and stock moves over the same timeframe
      - Machine Learning prediction of which stocks will increase by >5% in value in the coming week, based on changes in keyword frequency
      - A table organzing financial data over the past several years in order to quickly identify undervalued stocks for further investigation

 In order to run this project: